 What is the controversy or concern?

 A 2004 study, Concentrations of Parabens in Human Breast Tumour, published in the Journal of Applied Toxicology, found parabens in the breast tissue of patients with breast cancer.
-Breast cancer is a very common and serious cancer that affects a large number of women.
+Breast cancer is a prevalent and serious cancer that affects a large number of women.
 Given the pervasiveness of parabens in our life, this caused a deluge of questions and concerns among consumers, chemists, and regulators.
 The primary concerns that were raised:

-- There are a large amount of everyday products that contain parabens: Soap, Body lotion, Shampoo, Foundations, Lipstick, Sunscreen, Mascara, Hair Spray, as well as food additives.
+- There are a large number of everyday products that contain parabens: Soap, Body lotion, Shampoo, Foundations, Lipstick, Sunscreen, Mascara, Hair Spray, as well as food additives.
 The ubiquity of parabens makes any potential for toxicity a serious concern.
 Parabens have been used since the 1930s, and possibly the late 1920s, largely replacing formaldehyde for its preservative properties.

-- Parabens are so ubiquitous in products we use that traces have been found in various environments such as streams, agriculture fields, rivers and drinking water sources, and even in house dust5.
-Their concentrations, however, are low.
+- Parabens are so ubiquitous in products we use that traces have been found in various environments such as streams, agriculture fields, rivers, and drinking water sources, and even in house dust.5 Their concentrations, however, are low.

 - Parabens have also been found in the human body.
 They can be absorbed through the skin (for cosmetic products), and ingested (when in food).
 The body metabolizes parabens, but they have been found in breast milk and urine.
 The most concerning was the finding that they were found in the breast tissue of patients with breast cancer.